ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

  **2FA or MFA**: Two-factor authentication and multi-factor authentication

-is the process of authenticating with a service using more than one type of credential. is is typically done with a password (first factor) and some kind of proof-of-ownership, e.g., an emailed one-time password (proving you own the email), SMS (proving you own a phone number), or timed one-time-password (TOPT) (proving you own a device/ passkey).
+is the process of authenticating with a service using more than one type of credential.
+This is typically done with a password (first factor) and some kind of proof-of-ownership, e.g., an emailed one-time password (proving you own the email), SMS (proving you own a phone number), or timed one-time-password (TOPT) (proving you own a device/ passkey).
 Note that due to the prevalence of SIM Porting attacks, where an attacker has the ability to intercept or reroute SMS, using SMS as a second factor is generally discouraged.

 255
 3\.8SECURIATNYDCOMPLIANCE